 Many advertisers will regularly run traditional search and display ads but will often stop at that.
 If only they knew how supporting a regular campaign with a remarketing campaign would significantly increase their sales and conversions, then maybe they’d stop to learn how they work.

 To help you under what Google remarketing is and how it works, we’re taking a closer look at the inner workings of a remarketing campaign.
-From how the campaign differs to a traditional campaign, to why they are just so darn effective, we’re covering everything you need to know.
+From how the campaign differs from a traditional campaign, to why they are so darn effective, we’re covering everything you need to know.